 Ownership: 88 %

-Grytten power plant lies at the foot the Romsdalshorn mountain in the municipality of Rauma in Møre og Romsdal County.
+Grytten power plant is located at the foot of Mount Romsdalshorn in Rauma Municipality, Møre og Romsdal County.

-The power plant has a Pelton turbine of 149 MW and is owned 88 per cent by Statkraft and 12 per cent by Tafjord Kraft.
-The power plant started production in 1977.
+The power plant is owned 88 per cent by Statkraft and 12 per cent by Tafjord Kraft.
+Statkraft Energi AS is the operator of the plant.